Affiliate Disclosure: As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com.

 A graduate of the University of Kansas with a degree in journalism, I’m a diehard fan of flipping through the glossy pages of magazines.
 The hands-down best tourism publication in the state is Kansas! magazine.
 You’ll find yourself entranced by its full-page guides, mesmerized by the gorgeous landscape photography, and impressed by its coverage of the people who make the Sunflower State great.

-When in doubt, I hope you’ll use my Kansas travel page as a place to discover new destinations.
-I always give an honest account of my travel experiences!
+BONUS!
+I hope you’ll use my Kansas travel page as a place to discover new destinations.
+I give an honest account of my travel experiences.